Seahawks could find out if running backs matter as the position has been hit with injuries

 The only other two running backs on the roster are free-agent signee Bryant Koback of Toledo and Wayne Taulapapa, who was the leading rusher last season for the Washington Huskies after spending four years at Virginia.
 Taulapapa was a tryout player during the team’s rookie minicamp in May and was signed on Friday to add depth after the team learned of the issues with Walker and Charbonnet.

-Koback spent last season on Minnesota’s practice squad before being signed by the Seahawks following the draft.
+Koback spent last season on Minnesota’s practice squad before being signed by the Seahawks after the draft.

-As Carroll said, the player who may benefit the most for now is McIntosh, noting that the team knows a lot about Dallas, who has played in 44 games the last three years with two starts.
+As Carroll said, the player who may benefit the most for now is McIntosh, noting that the team knows a lot about Dallas, who has played in 44 games the past three years with two starts.

 “We’re getting a lot of information on him,’’ Carroll said of McIntosh.
 “We don’t need much on DeeJay.
 We know him.
 But for Kenny McIntosh this is really important.’’

-The Seahawks weren’t necessarily intending to take another running back in the draft before its pick came at 237 overall and McIntosh was still available.
+The Seahawks weren’t necessarily intending to take another running back in the draft before their pick came at 237 overall and McIntosh was still available.

-McIntosh led national champ Georgia in rushing in 2022 with 829 yards and 10 touchdowns and expected to go in the middle rounds.
+McIntosh led national champ Georgia in rushing in 2022 with 829 yards and 10 touchdowns and was expected to go in the middle rounds.
 But a slower-than-expected 4.62 40 time at the NFL combine helped contribute to his fall

-Since McIntosh arrived last May, the Seahawks felt he has played faster than that reported time, and maybe even a faster through the first four days of camp than he did in the spring.
+Since McIntosh arrived last May, the Seahawks felt he has played faster than that reported time, and maybe even faster through the first four days of camp than he did in the spring.

 “He looks really quick out there,’’ Carroll said, adding that McIntosh has dropped about 10 pounds since the spring (he’s listed at 204).